What are student conduct sanctions?

 Tampa, FL 33606-1490

-To contact Counseling Services in reference to a scheduled or requested appointment, or information regarding a BASICS survey, please call the department directly at (813) 257-3466.
+To contact Counseling Services in reference to a scheduled or requested appointment, or information regarding a IMPACT survey, please call the department directly at (813) 257-3466.
 The Office of Student Conduct does not have access to information provided to Counseling Services.

 Office of Student Conduct